 After you make the turn at the last sign, the trail enters a cove; it will circle back right, then curve left (west) and traverse above the cove.

-Looking back at the short distance we’ve already hiked.
+Looking back at the short distance we’ve already hiked along the Amasa Back Trail.
 What a view!